 Mamas, it is too dang hot where we are and the kids and I are sweating it out.
 They’re saying it’s too hot to play outside, but we’re running out of activities to do here at home.
 It’s time to get creative.

 As always, we set out to find some ways to entertain our kids.
 Bonus points if those ideas are low-cost, easy to prep, and use materials we have on hand.

-Over the course of the summer, we have slowly but surely created a steady rotation of ice activities for kids.
+Over the course of the summer, we have slowly but surely created a steady rotation of ice activities for preschoolers.
 These activities will keep your kids cool, keep them engaged, and get them learning with tons of fun science, mathematics, and art applications.

-If you’re looking for activities to do with kids when it’s hot outside, you’ve come to the right place.
+If you’re looking for ice activities to do with kids when it’s hot outside, you’ve come to the right place.
 Check out our 7 favorite ways to play with ice.

 This post contains affiliate links.
 You can read more at our disclosures page.
 Thank you for supporting The Salty Mamas!

 Bizarrely enough, ice can make an incredible canvas for use with watercolor paint.
 Simply fill a bowl, tray, or water table (here’s our favorite) with ice cubes and set out watercolors.
 If needed, you can show kids how to get the paintbrush wet by dipping into the melted ice first.

 Kids will love to see how the colors swirl and mix while the ice melts, and watercolor paints are super easy to use with the wet ice.
 It makes for a great way to introduce watercolors to kids without juggling bowls of water at the same time.

 Want to change it up a bit?
 Freeze a larger ice “canvas” for your kids to paint.
 Fill up any bowl with an inch or two of ice and freeze.